CartoDB/airship/docs/guides/09-integrating-CARTO-VL.md

 In this guide, you will learn how to create a map and a Category Widget showing data coming from the map, and reacting to changes in the map, as well as filtering data by using Category Widget.

-We'll use [CARTO-VL](https://carto.com/developers/carto-vl/) and Airship to show how they work together properly.
+We will use [CARTO-VL](https://carto.com/developers/carto-vl/) and Airship to show how they work together properly.

 ### Airship setup

-Let's start from scratch creating an empty `index.html` file with this scaffolding for this guide.
+We will start from scratch creating an empty `index.html` file with this scaffolding for this guide.

 ```html
 <!DOCTYPE html>